SpEL

 the TZ

 environment variable of an app.
-A typical Linux container will use
+A typical Linux container uses

 this environment variable to configure the timezone: